milaboratory/docs/docs/mixcr/reference/overview-built-in-presets.md

 ```
 runs upstream analysis for samples obtained using Milaboratories Human BCR kit with additional optional config `--dont-separate-by C`.

-Bellow you will find a great variety of presets dedicated to different types of input data or to the particular commercially available kits.
-Most of the presets do not require any additional arguments and will work out-of-the-box.
+Bellow you one can find a variety of presets for different types of input data and commercially available kits.
+Most of these presets do not require any additional arguments.

 ## Kits